reishaleem/exceptional-wiki-front-end/README.md

 There are many aspects of the app that are placeholders for future features.
 They are there just to show what it would look like if it were complete.

+The design of the front-end mirrors the designs of other applications like [Plot Factory](https://plotfactory.com) and [World Anvil](https://www.worldanvil.com/).
+This app was mainly just a learning experience, and I wanted to duplicate certain aspects of these designs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Tools and Technologies used